About

 Focus

-RoadmapReviewableWorking material
+Founder-ledAdvisoryDurable material

 Founder

-The studio is run by Yasuhiro Shinsho.
+The practice is run by Yasuhiro Shinsho.

 Before founding Fragment Practice, he worked across BIPROGY, KPMG Japan, and NRI Secure Technologies in roles spanning system development, security engineering, IT risk, cybersecurity, operational resilience, governance, and enterprise advisory.